otrv4/otrv4/otrv4.md

        Note that he will not perform a new DH ratchet, but rather start using the derived `chain_key_s[j]`.
-He should follow the "When sending a data message in the same DH Ratchet:" subsection and attaches his ECDH and DH public keys to this message.
+He should follow the "When sending a data message in the same DH Ratchet:" subsection and attach his new ECDH and DH public keys to this message.
    * In the case that he receives a data message:
      * Follows what is defined in the
        [When you receive a Data Message](#when-you-receive-a-data-message)